SleepyStew/TuneTrivia/README.md

 # 🎶 TuneTrivia 🎶

 ### Music Guessing Game!
 Test your music knowledge with friends!
-Now available for public use and self-hosting!
+Now open source and available for self-hosting!

 ## Features
 - Music Trivia with a wide range of music genres! 🎼